Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 As a pair of trainers, highly recommended.
 I really like almost every aspect of this particular shoe.

 Updates to Nike Free Train Force Flyknit

 - The Nike Free Train Force Flyknit is advertised as a versatile trainer, designed to lift, run, jump and cut.
 It belongs to the Nike Free family, inheriting some of its staple features.
-The series is known for its mission to create shoes with a barefoot, “second-skin” feel.
+What sets this shoe series apart from other Nike workout shoes is its mission to create shoes with a barefoot, second-skin, and free feel.

 - The upper of the Free Train Force Flyknit employs the Flyknit material which wraps the foot and ankle to create a sock-like fit.
 The embedded Flywire cables on the sides are interconnected with the lacing system to lock down the entire midfoot.

 - The dual-density foam midsole is utilized to offer a compromise between cushioning and stability.
 The Tri-Star geometrical cuts allow the foot to bend naturally in all directions.

 Nike Free Train Force Flyknit size and fit

 The Nike Free Train Force Flyknit is offered in men’s version only.
 It follows standard measurements regarding length and is available in a variety of full and half sizes.
 It can accommodate a medium-sized foot as the available width is D – Medium.
 The shoe is wider in the forefoot to allow the toes to splay naturally during jumps and lifts.
 However, it fits snug in the heel and midfoot sections and may require a break-in period.

 The Nike Free Train Force Flyknit employs the series’ renowned Tri-Star structure.
 It features triangular cuts throughout the unit to allow multidirectional flexibility of the foot.